Case Study

 Implementing a design system can be a game-changer, but getting stakeholders on board requires a tailored approach for each group.

-• To the Project Managers 🗓️: a design system is your ally for better organisation and quicker sprint cycles.
-It streamlines our planning and ensures predictability.
+• To the Project Managers 🗓️: a design system is their ally for better organisation and quicker sprint cycles.
+It streamlines their planning and ensures predictability.
 By reducing the time spent on designing or redesigning common elements, we can allocate more time on strategic tasks and feature development.
 This leads to faster project completion and delivery.

 4. Kick off: Defining a Shared Product Vision